Mexican Mafia: 1970s

-The first murder outside of prison that was ordered by La eMe occurred in 1971 when Mexican Mafia members Alfonso "Pachie" Alvarez and Mark "Markitos" Odowd were found shot twice in the head in a secluded area of Monterey Park.
+The first murder outside of prison that was ordered by La eMe occurred in 1971 when Mexican Mafia member Alfonso "Pachie" Alvarez was found shot twice in the head in a secluded area of Monterey Park.
 His offense: collecting taxes on narcotics dealers without kicking up the profits to eMe leaders behind bars, known in the gang as "Big Homies" or Emeros.
-The person responsible for the murder was Joe "Pegleg" Morgan—the notorious white godfather of La Eme who had ascended by then to become one of the highest-ranking bosses of the entire organization, even with no "official" Mexican blood himself.
+The person responsible for the murder was Joe "Pegleg" Morgan—the notorious white godfather of La eMe who had ascended by then to become one of the highest-ranking bosses of the entire organization, even with no "official" Mexican blood himself.
 His connections with cocaine and heroin suppliers in Mexico helped pave the foundation for the Mexican Mafia's narcotics distribution throughout California.
 During the 1970s, while under the control of Morgan's protégé Rodolfo Cadena, the Mexican Mafia often took control over various community groups.
 The gang was able to filter money from alcohol and drug prevention programs to finance their criminal activities.

 The Mexican Mafia and the Italian-American Los Angeles crime family collaborated in skimming money from Get Going, a taxpayer-funded drug treatment program.
 By 1977, Get Going founder Ellen Delia was determined to expose the infiltration of her beloved program.
 Shortly before an appointment with the California State Secretary of Health and Welfare Services, Delia was murdered.
 Her collection of evidence on Italian and Mexican Mafia infiltration of the Get Going program was never recovered.

 1980s

-Alfred Arthur Sandoval a.k.a.
-Chato (Arizona Maravilla – East Los Angeles, California), a high ranking eMe member, shot and killed Gilbert Martinez and Anthony Aceves; a third victim Manuel Torres survived the attack.
-Ray and Marlene Wells were also shot execution style in their home in Belvedere Park.
-Alfred Sandoval was also charged in these murders.
-Finally in 2000, Alfred Arthur Sandoval, the highest ranking Eme member (now) in California, had his death sentence for the murder of Marlene Wells overturned by the federal 9th Circuit Court of Appeals but remained imprisoned for life without parole.
+On October 14, 1984, Alfred Arthur "Chato" Sandoval, a high ranking eMe member and Arizona Maravilla gangster, shot and killed Gilbert Martinez and Anthony Aceves during a gang-related fight in Belvedere Park, East Los Angeles; a third victim, Manuel Torres, survived the attack.
+The victims were members of the Mariana Marivilla gang.
+Around two weeks later, on October 31, 1984, Ray and Marlene Wells were also shot execution-style in their home in Baldwin Park.
+Sandoval killed Ray Wells because he believed the man had told police of the whereabouts of the car he used in the Belvedere Park murders; Marlene Wells was then killed because she had witnessed the murder of her husband.
+Sandoval was convicted on four counts of first-degree murder in Los Angeles County Superior Court and was sentenced to death for the murder of Marlene Wells, and to life in prison without the possibility of parole for the murders of Martinez, Aceves and Ray Wells.
+On November 6, 2000, Sandoval had his death sentence for the murder of Marlene Wells overturned by the 9th Circuit Court of Appeals but remained imprisoned for life without parole.